cloudfoundry-attic/cf-docs/source/docs/running/architecture/uaa.html.md

 $ uaac token get marissa koala
 </pre>

-(or leave out the username / password to be prompted).
+(If you do not specify username and password you will be prompted to supply them.)

 This authenticates and obtains an access token from the server using the OAuth2 implicit grant, similar to the approach intended for a client like `cf`.
-The token is stored in `~/.uuac.yml`, so dig into that file and pull out the access token for your `cf` target (or use `--verbose` on the login command line above to see it logged to your console).
+The token is stored in `~/.uuac.yml`; open that file to obtain access token for your `cf` target (or use `--verbose` on the login command line above to see it in the command shell.

 Then you can login as a resource server and retrieve the token details: